-The ArcGIS StoryMaps beta is full steam ahead toward general availability.
+ArcGIS StoryMaps has been publicly available since July of 2019, and new features are coming out every couple months.
 We’re thrilled to share the fresh look and function of the new StoryMaps with you.

-Let’s take a moment to showcase a couple new features—the block palette and sidecar—and suggest clever ways to immerse and engage your audience even more.
+Let’s take a moment to showcase a couple of its features—the block palette and sidecar—and suggest clever ways to immerse and engage your audience even more.

 A brand-new, unified builder

 One of the major enhancements introduced in ArcGIS StoryMaps is its unified builder.